 What do you look for in terms of a potential candidate?
 Is there an ideal set of traits, skills, background, and experience?

-We use a holistic approach when making admission decisions.
+Georgetown McDonough prides itself in its holistic approach to admissions decisions, where overall fit is more important than single metrics.
 When we are looking for applicants, they have to be aligned with our values and our mission to have a positive impact on society.
 We are looking for collaborative team players who we believe will add value to their class and to the larger Georgetown community.
 We accept students into the program who can think quantitatively and show curiosity about data.
 They should be motivated and keen to learn the skills and programming languages that can help them draw insights from complex data.
 If you were to ask me about formal coursework, students need to have taken undergraduate level math, and some technical courses will be a plus.

 Candidates need not have any formal statistics or programming training.
 However, if the students want to be competitive, it would be great for them to have taken data science and programming or statistics courses either at a university or through an online learning environment.
 We have suggestions regarding those preparatory courses and platforms on our program website.